CSU-LishenZhang/diPaRIS/README.md

 ﻿

 This repository includes the source code for both model training and prediction, along with an example dataset for demonstration purposes.

+The diPaRIS framework was published in *Advanced Science* in August 2025.
+For details, please refer to our paper [1].

  ### diPaRIS Overview
 <img src="https://github.com/CSU-LishenZhang/diPaRIS/blob/main/Overview.jpg" alt="diPaRIS Overview" width="1000"/>